Francisco Largo Caballero: Prime Minister of Spain

-Throughout his tenure in office the once-radicalised Caballero became more and more disenchanted with his earlier flirtations with the radical left and communists during the Black Biennium.
-When diplomatic recognition was established with the USSR in 1936, the exchange of ambassadors left Caballero with Soviet ambassador Marcel Rosenberg, who according to Caballerist PSOE member Luis Araquistain in his memoirs, “acted like a Russian viceroy in Spain.”
-At one occasion PSOE member Gines Ganga wrote of an incident witnessed by numerous people where Caballero, showing Rosenberg and Communust sympathetic foreign minister Julio Alvarez del Vayo the door at a heated meeting, yelled:
+Throughout his tenure in office the once-radicalised Largo Caballero became more and more disenchanted with his earlier flirtations with the radical left and communists during the Black Biennium.
+When diplomatic recognition was established with the USSR in 1936, the exchange of ambassadors left Largo Caballero with Soviet ambassador Marcel Rosenberg, who according to Caballerist PSOE member Luis Araquistáin in his memoirs, “acted like a Russian viceroy in Spain.”
+On one occasion PSOE member Gines Ganga wrote of an incident witnessed by numerous people where Largo Caballero, showing Rosenberg and Communist-sympathetic foreign minister Julio Álvarez del Vayo the door at a heated meeting, yelled:Get out!
 Get out!
-Get out!
 You must learn, Señor Ambassador, that Spaniards may be poor and need help from abroad, but we are sufficiently proud not to accept that a foreign ambassador should try to impose his will on the head of the Spanish government.

-Caballero also found himself under attack from the Communists when he was forced to accept the removal, to appease them, of his favourite Jose Asencio Torrado from the post of Undersecretary of War after the military failure of February 1937 of the fall of Malaga, according to Burnett Bolloten.
-When he attempted to remove from del Vayo, who was also Comissariat General of the People’s Army, the right of naming political commissars, the Communists stirred up a furor, antagonising them further.
+Largo Caballero also found himself under attack from the Communists when he was forced to accept the removal, to appease them, of his favourite José Asencio Torrado from the post of undersecretary of war after the military failure of February 1937 of the fall of Málaga, according to Burnett Bolloten.
+He further antagonised the Communists when he attempted to revoke from del Vayo, who was also Comissariat General of the People's Army, the right of naming political commissars.

-The Barcelona May Days of 3 to 8 May 1937 led to a governmental crisis that forced Caballero to resign on 17 May 1937.
-His attempted defence of the POUM, one of the parties involved in the May Days, led to the opposition of various moderate pro-centralisation PSOE ministers like Indalecio Prieto and Jose Giral as well as the Communists, who seized the opportunity to walk out with their colleagues on Caballero, therefore crippling his government.
+The Barcelona May Days of 3 to 8 May 1937 led to a governmental crisis that forced Largo Caballero to resign on 17 May 1937.
+His attempted defence of the POUM, one of the parties involved in the May Days, led to the opposition of various moderate pro-centralisation PSOE ministers like Indalecio Prieto and Jose Giral, as well as the Communists, who seized the opportunity to walk out with their colleagues on Largo Caballero, therefore crippling his government.
 Juan Negrín, also a member of the PSOE, was appointed prime minister in his stead.

 For the rest of the war Caballero was out of office, writing to express his opinions in his publication La Claridad.
-He openly sided with Negrin and Prieto against Communist hegemony in the army and security forces.
+He openly sided with Prime Minister Juan Negrín and Prieto against Communist hegemony in the army and security forces.

 Largo Cabellero's cabinet, formed on 4 September 1936 and reshuffled on 4 November 1936, consisted of: